National Apartment Leasing Professional

 - Minimum of six months of onsite property management experience in a leasing role (This can be obtained while taking the course; you will receive a provisional certificate until this requirement is met.)

-- Meet all examination standards within 12 months of declaring candidacy
+- Pass the examination within six (6) months of declaring candidacy

 Courses may be taken as standalone seminars or in full to earn the industry credential.
 NAAEI credential programs are scheduled by local and state affiliates.